Kenessy/PRIME-C-19/README.md

 by iterating a learned loop rather than storing every answer.
 In this framing, capacity is tied to **time/iteration**, not static memory size.

+**Simple example:**
+Fibonacci example is the perfect "Solder" for this logic.
+If the model learns A + B = C, it doesn't need to store the Fibonacci sequence; it just needs to store the Instruction.

+**Realworld example:**
+- Loop A: test if a number is divisible by 2.
+If yes, go to B.
+- Loop B: divide by 2, go to C.
+- Loop C: check if remainder is zero.
+If yes, output.
+If not, go back to B.

+Now imagine the system discovers a special number that divides a large class of odd numbers (a placeholder for a learned rule).
+It can reuse the same loop:
+- divide, check, divide, check, until it resolves the input.
+In that framing,
+- accuracy depends more on time (iterations) than raw storage.

+This is the intuition behind PRIME C-19: encode structure via learned loops, not brute memory.

 Operationally, PRIME C-19 treats memory as a circular manifold.
 Stability (cadence) becomes a physical limiter: if updates are too fast, the system cannot settle; if too slow, it stalls.
 We treat this as an engineering law,